-Get the latest insights on price movement and trend analysis of Ammonium Sulphate in different regions across the world (Asia, Europe, North America, Latin America, and the Middle East & Africa).
+Get the latest insights on price movement and trends analysis of Ammonium Sulphate in different regions across the world (Asia, Europe, North America, Latin America, and the Middle East & Africa).

-Ammonium Sulphate Price Trend for the H2 of 2022
+Ammonium Sulphate Price Trends for the Second Half of 2022

 The falling prices of energy owing to the stabilizing geopolitical conditions directly influenced the prices of nitrogen-based products, particularly ammonia.
 Natural gas is the key ingredient required for the production of ammonia and is also the primary energy source for fertilizer production globally.